silverstripe/silverstripe-graphql/docs/en/01_getting_started/04_building_the_schema.md

 ### What triggers a GraphQL code build?

-- Any time you run the `dev/graphql/build` command to explicitly build your GraphQL schemas.
+- Any time you run the `sake graphql:build` command to explicitly build your GraphQL schemas.
-- Any time you run the `dev/build` command on your project.
+- Any time you run the `sake db:build` command on your project.
 - `silverstripe/graphql` will attempt to generate your schema "on-demand" on the first GraphQL request *only* if it wasn’t already generated.

 > [!WARNING]
 > Relying on the "on-demand" schema generation on the first GraphQL request requires some additional consideration.
 > See [deploying the schema](06_deploying_the_schema.md#on-demand).

-#### Running `dev/graphql/build`
+#### Running `sake graphql:build`

-The main command for generating the schema code is `dev/graphql/build`.
+The main command for generating the schema code is `sake graphql:build`.

-`vendor/bin/sake dev/graphql/build`
+`vendor/bin/sake graphql:build`

 This command takes an optional `schema` parameter.
 If you only want to generate a specific schema (e.g. generate your custom schema, but not the CMS schema), you should pass in the name of the